-Using this option you can change the built-in database server (PostgreSQL) of AD360 to MS SQL Server or another instance of a PostgreSQL Server.
+Using this option, you can change the built-in database server (PostgreSQL) of AD360 to an MS SQL Server or another instance of a PostgreSQL Server (pgSQL).

 Important points to remember